|

 Suite hotel

-Biz-stay.com's directory includes all-suite hotels, and hotels that have a mix of standard rooms and
+Biz-stay.com's directory includes all-suite hotels, and hotels that have a mix of standard rooms and suites

 Temporary housing

-corporate housing, for stays of less than 1 year (though a 30-day minimum is common in the US and elsewhere)
+Same as corporate housing, for stays of less than 1 year (though a 30-day minimum is common in the US and elsewhere)

 Townhouse (or Townhome)

-apartment, except there are no other units above or below.
+The same as an apartment, except there are no other units above or below.
 Townhomes often have private attached parking garages.

 Vacation rental